MJLST is a Cutting-Edge Multidisciplinary Journal

 FTC v.
 Actavis Symposium Pre-publication Articles Now Online

 Due to the timely nature of the topic, articles from MJLST's upcoming special symposium issue, in which authors react the recent Supreme Court decision in FTC v.
-Actavis regarding reverse settlement payments in patent infringement litigation (also known as "pay-for-delay"), are now available online in advance of the print publication (which is due out later this fall).
-Visit our Upcoming Issue page to read articles on "The Future of Reverse Payment Settlements in the Wake of FTC v.
+Actavis regarding reverse settlement payments in patent infringement litigation (also known as "pay-for-delay"), are now available online in advance of the print publication.
+Visit our Current Issue page to read articles on "The Future of Reverse Payment Settlements in the Wake of FTC v.
 Actavis."

 August 9, 2013